 MK Suki is a popular hot pot restaurant chain in Thailand that's known for their Chinese roast duck.
 But their duck is different from your typical Chinese BBQ duck that you might get from Chinatown in N. America because this is done "Thai style".
 That means that the duck comes with a delicious aromatic gravy full of spices and enriched with coconut milk.
 The duck is pretty great, but the gravy is everything in this recipe and is what makes it unique.

 Instead of doing a whole duck, I'm roasting only duck breasts to make it more convenient for home cooking.
 It's really quite easy, and the gravy can be made well in advance and kept in the fridge for at least a week.
+If you've got lots of people to feed, add to the feast my popular Chinese BBQ pork (char siu)!

 A Few Key Ingredients